AtenDesignGroup/intercept-pantheon-upstream/web/modules/contrib/office_hours/README.txt

 == USING VIEWS - SORT CRITERIA ==
 Only default (out-of-the-box) Views functionality is provided.
-- To sort the times per day, add the 'day' sort criterion.
+- To sort the time slots per day, add the 'day' sort criterion.

 == USING VIEWS - CREATE A BLOCK PER NODE/ENTITY ==